hacks-guide/Guide_Wii/_pages/en_US/cios.md

 If you have a Wii mini, use [this](cios-mini) guide for cIOS instead.
 Attempting to install other cIOS on a Wii mini will not work.
 {: .notice--warning}

+Do not attempt to install a vWii/Wii mini IOS or System Menu on the Wii.
+Doing so will likely [brick](bricks#ios-brick) your console.
+{: .notice--warning}

 ### Requirements

 * A Wii